-According to Article 243b(4)(b), PSPs shall report the payment data per Member State (MS) where they provide for payment services, regardless of whether there is any kind of physical presence or not, and including the scenario where the payment services are provided in a certain Member State on the basis of passporting.
+According to Article 243b(4)(b), PSPs shall report the payment data per Member State (MS) where they provide for payment services, regardless of whether there is any kind of physical presence or not, and including the scenario where the payment services are actually provided in a Member State other than its home Member State on the basis of the right of establishment or the freedom to provide services ('passporting').

 In order to establish to which Member State the information should be transmitted, and which PSP has the reporting obligation, the rules of Article 243b of the VAT Directive apply.
-For example, if the payer is located in a Member State and the payee is located in another Member State and the PSP of the payee has passporting in the payee Member State, this PSP has reporting obligation in the Member State of the payee.
+For example, if the payer is located in a Member State and the payee is located in another Member State and the PSP of the payee is providing payment services making usage of passporting rules in the payee's Member State, this PSP has reporting obligation in the Member State of the payee.

-A PSP must inform the authority of the host Member State before it can provide payment services in its territory, which is then documented in the register of PSPs of that Member State.
-Through that register, and using the information available from its client database, a PSP should be able to clearly identify which services are provided and where.
+A PSP must inform the authority of the host Member State before it can provide payment services in its territory based on the payment license, which is then documented in the register of PSPs of that Member State.
+If the passport mentioned in that register is actually being used, and using the information available from its client database, a PSP should be able to clearly identify which services are provided and where.